ACTION PLAYBOOK

 Step 1: Choose your reporters

 Make a list of media people you read, follow, watch, or listen to.
-These can be all-around reporters in your local area, or climate-specific reporters at the national or regional level.
+These can be all-around reporters in your local area, climate-specific reporters at the national or regional level, or even well-researched climate content creators.

 Ideas:

-Pro tip: Keeping your outreach localized greatly increases your success rate, since there’s much more competition for national media attention.
+Pro tip: Keep your outreach local to increase your success rate, since there’s much more competition for national media attention.
 And while it deserves national attention, climate change is also a hyper-localized issue with different effects on different populations.

 Step 2: Compile contact information